Let's Dance (David Bowie song): Lyrics

 Pegg writes that the song "maintains a gravity absent from the rest of the album by virtue of its surprising bleakness".
 Containing an enigmatic sense of peril, the narrator invites his partner to dance, portrayed as a type of ceremonial engagement.
 Rather than dancing under a "lovers' moon", the two dance "under the moonlight"—a "serious moonlight".
 Although Bowie told an interviewer at the time the phrase was meaningless, Rodgers felt the "serious moonlight" was indebted to him, telling Buckley that he "used to say 'serious' all the time".
-However, Pegg finds a possible inspiration to be Aleister Crowley's 1923 composition "Lyric of Love to Leah", which features lines related to dancing in the moonlight with a lover.
+Pegg finds a possible inspiration to be Aleister Crowley's 1923 composition "Lyric of Love to Leah", which features lines related to dancing in the moonlight with a lover.
 Perone interprets the use of "serious" as representing a "critical juncture" of the relationship.
 Additionally, the future is portrayed as empty and the only remedy is to dance "for fear tonight is all".
 O'Leary deems the lyrics "fragile, regretful and ominous".

 The narrator also instructs his lover to "put on your red shoes and dance", which O'Leary likens to the medieval St. Vitus' dance and the 1948 film The Red Shoes.
-Artist Tanja Stark also argued the phrase recalls Hans Christian Andersen's tale "The Red Shoes", in which a little girl is vainly tempted to wear red shoes only to find they could not be removed, separating her from God's grace: "Let's dance / for fear your grace should fall."
+The artist Tanja Stark also argued the phrase recalls Hans Christian Andersen's tale "The Red Shoes", in which a little girl is vainly tempted to wear red shoes only to find they could not be removed, separating her from God's grace: "Let's dance / for fear your grace should fall."